singularity-14/Retrieval-Augmented-Generation-Chatbot/README.md

 # Retrieval Augmented Generation (RAG) Chatbot with PDF Processing

-This project is a Retrieval-Augmented Generation (RAG) chatbot application using Streamlit that processes PDF files, extracts and chunks text, uploads it to a vector database, and utilizes a language model to answer questions based on the uploaded pdf content.
+This project is a Retrieval-Augmented Generation (RAG) chatbot application using Streamlit that processes PDF files, extracts and chunks text, uploads it to a vector database, and utilizes a Large Language Model to answer questions based on the uploaded content.

 ## Features